Key Takeaways

 Lifestyle Changes

-• Weight loss: Extra fat around the neck and upper airway can contribute to snoring, so losing weight may reduce snoring.
+• Losing weight: Extra fat around the neck and upper airway can contribute to snoring, so losing weight may reduce snoring.
 The impacts of weight loss on snoring are not consistent, which means that losing weight will not benefit everyone or necessarily lead to a complete elimination of snoring.

 • Quitting smoking: Studies have found a correlation between smoking and snoring, and this may be tied to smoking-related congestion or the body’s withdrawal from nicotine during sleep.
 Experts recommend quitting smoking as a way to decrease the likelihood of snoring while also improving overall health.